Archana-ab/Face-Recognition-Attendance-System/README.md

 2. Import the project to your favourit IDE
 3. Create an python enviroment
 4. Install all the packages
-5. Run the project using the command line or your IDE Run Button
+5. Run the project using your IDE Run Button of main.py file.